janvipatel23/janvipatel23/README.md

 <br>

 ## :sassy_woman:  About me
-- :University: Pursuing Master in Applied Computer Science at Dalhousie University
+- 🏫: Pursuing Master in Applied Computer Science at Dalhousie University
-- :Award: `Smart India Hackathon` Finalist 2019
 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a novice competitive programmer at `LeetCode`
 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.
 - :thinking: I’m currently open for: `A Co-op` or a new `job opportunity` starting `January 2023`
 - :nerd_face: Always `learning new things`
+- : `Smart India Hackathon` Finalist 2019

 <br>